pinedrop/transcripts_ui/README.md

 set to one of the following roles.

 * transcript: the element in which the transcript appears.
-* hit-panel: the element in which hits are shown, if a term search has occurred.
-* transcript-controls: controls that alter the appearance of the transcript, such as tier controls and display mode controls.
-* video-controls: controls for AV playback, including buttons for previous line, same line, next line, and so on.
+* transcript-controls: controls that alter the appearance of the transcript, such as tier controls and display mode controls, as well as controls for AV playback, including buttons to play the previous, same, and next TCUs.

 Your module is responsible for providing markup including an HTML 5 audio or video tag contained within an element that has the